Paterchurch Tower: History

 The tower is the last remaining structure of a manorial complex whose surviving ruins were torn down with the expansion of Pembroke Dockyard in 1844.
 It received its name from the de Paterchurch family which originally owned the land.
 It probably served as a pele tower as there is no evidence of a church on site.

 The land around the tower was purchased in 1759 by the Board of Ordnance to build an artillery battery to defend the interior of Milford Haven Waterway from attack.
 It was originally outside the dockyard walls when they were built in the mid-1810s, but expansion of the dockyard in 1844 brought it inside the walls.
 Bones were discovered around the base of the tower when workshops were built around it.

 Description

 It is a three-storey building about 35 ft with a crenellated parapet.
 The tower's rubble stone walls range in thickness from 2.5 to 4 ft.
 Each floor has a single vaulted chamber with plastered vaults in the upper two storeys.

 Status

-The building is currently owned by Pembrokeshire County Council, who placed it up for sale in July 2013.
+The then owners Pembrokeshire County Council, placed it up for sale in July 2013.